 The following values in the JSON structure are passed in the POST call within the login webhook:

 EMAIL – email address

 ID_EMAIL – ID of the email address

-DATE – date and time of the subscription in format of RRRR-MM-DD HH:MM:SS
+DATE – date and time of adding the email address in the format YYYY-MM-DD HH:MM:SS

-DATE_REQUEST – date and time of request for subscription
+DATE_REQUEST – date and time when the login request was created

-IP_REQUEST – IP address used to request subscription
+IP_REQUEST – IP address from which the login request was made

-IP_ORIG_REQUEST – IP address used to request subscription
+IP_ORIG_REQUEST – IP address from which the login request was made

 FAX – fax